 This compelling novel opens in a police interview room, with Amy narrating the weeks leading up to the chaotic close of Cutty’s, a time when the store moves from permanent feature to ruin and when people under stress do strange things.
 An intense exploration of the moment when the solid ground of a life is taken away, this swiftly told novel shows again how unerringly and vividly Damien Wilkins traces the stress fractures of contemporary living.

 Damien Wilkins is the author of eleven books, including the novels The Miserables, which won the New Zealand Book Award for fiction in 1994 and Nineteen Widows Under Ash, which was joint runner up for the Deutz Prize for Fiction in the 2001 Montana New Zealand Book Awards.
 His novel The Fainter was runner-up for the Montana Medal for Fiction in 2007 and was shortlisted for the Commonwealth Writers’ Prize.
 He received a Whiting Writers’ Award from the Whiting Foundation, New York, in 1992, and his novels have been long-listed three times on the International IMPAC Dublin Literary Award.
 In 2013 Damien receieved an Arts Laureate Award.
 Max Gate (2013), a novel about Thomas Hardy, was a fiction finalist in the 2014 New Zealand Post Book Awards.
 The book was published in the UK and US by Aardvark Bureau in mid-2016.
-Dad Art (2016) is longlisted for the 2017 Ockham NZ Book Awards.
+Dad Art (2016) was longlisted for the 2017 Ockham NZ Book Awards.
 Damien is the Director of the International Institute of Modern Letters at Victoria University.
 As a musician and songwriter he writes and records as The Close Readers.